98teg/JSONConfigFile/doc/files/JSON-PROPERTY-IMAGE.md

 ## Usage

-Once you have instantiated the class, you can determine the size of the image via the 'set_size' method.
+Once you have instantiated the 'JSONPropertyImage' class, you can determine the size of the image via the 'set_size' method.
 By default, the images would be resizable and rescaled using [Image.INTERPOLATE_BILINEAR](https://docs.godotengine.org/en/stable/classes/class_image.html?highlight=Image#enum-image-interpolation).
 That means that when the image size is different, this property will raise a warning.
 If you want it to raise an error, set the third parameter in 'set_size' to 'false'.

 ## Example